Divided by Memory: Coping with Religious Diversity

 in Post-Civil War France, 1598–1685

-The aim of this research project is to investigate how conflicting memories of civil war could undermine confessional coexistence and re-ignite conflict in the early modern period.
-The project will do so by examining Catholic and Protestant memories about the French Wars of Religion (1562–1598).
+Funded by the Netherlands Organisation for Scientific Research, the aim of this research project is to investigate how conflicting memories of civil war could undermine confessional coexistence and re-ignite conflict in the early modern period.
+The project does so by examining Catholic and Protestant memories about the French Wars of Religion (1562–1598).
 France provides a particularly useful case to study religious diversity and memories of conflict, because it presents a paradox to historians.
 After the civil wars ended in 1598, Protestants and Catholics peacefully lived together for almost a century, until in 1685 Louis XIV revoked the Edict of Nantes (which had granted Huguenots freedom of worship) and forced them to convert to Catholicism through brutal persecution.
 How, then, could France have gone from civil war to religious toleration, but finally descend into conflict again?